craftcms/docs/docs/commerce/3.x/product-types.md

 ### Name

-This is the name of the product type as displayed in the Control Panel.
+This is the name of the product type as displayed in the control panel.

 ### Handle